zhujiapeng/linkgan/README.md

 <img src="./docs/assets/framework.jpg" width=600px>
 </div>

-Figure: Concept diagram of LinkGAN, where some axes of the latent space are *explicitly* linked to the image pixels of a spatial area.
+Figure: Concept diagram of LinkGAN, where some axes of the latent space are \textit{explicitly} linked to the image pixels of a spatial area.
 In this way, we can alter the image content within the linked region simply by resampling the latent code on these axes.

 > **LinkGAN: Linking GAN Latents to Pixels for Controllable Image Synthesis** <br>
-> Jiapeng Zhu*, Ceyuan Yang*, Yujun Shen*, Zifan Shi, Deli Zhao, Qifeng Chen <br>
+> Jiapeng Zhu*, Ceyuan Yang*, Yujun Shen*, Zifan Shi, Bo Dai, Deli Zhao, Qifeng Chen <br>
-> *arXiv: 2301.04604* <br>
+> *International Conference on Computer Vision (ICCV) 2023* <br>

 ![image](./docs/assets/teaser.jpg)